MKastek/GCP-ACE-exam/exam-notes.md

 # GCP-ACE-exam

 ### Deployment Manager
 This is a Google Cloud service that automates the creation and management of Google Cloud resources.
 Deployment Manager uses declarative configurations, where you can specify all the resources and their settings in a configuration file.
 This is ideal for scenarios where you have specific VM configurations that need to be consistently deployed and managed.
 It supports templates and parameterization, allowing for dynamic provisioning while adhering to defined specifications.

+Deployment Manager is a configuration management tool that allows you to define and deploy a set of resources, including Compute Engine VMs, in a declarative manner.
+You can use it to specify the exact specifications of your VMs in a configuration file, and Deployment Manager will create and manage those VMs for you.
+Deployment Manager is recommended by Google as a way to automate and manage the deployment of resources on the Google Cloud Platform.

 ### Principle of least privilege
 Give just enough permissions to perform the required tasks